Manhattan Project feed materials program: Eldorado mine

 On 15 June 1942, Malcolm MacDonald, the United Kingdom high commissioner to Canada, George Paget Thomson from the University of London and Michael Perrin from Tube Alloys met with Mackenzie King, the Prime Minister of Canada, and briefed him on the atomic bomb project.
 A subsequent meeting was arranged that same day at which the trio met with C. D. Howe, the Minister for Munitions and Supply and C. J. Mackenzie, the president of the National Research Council Canada.
 The British had noticed how uranium prices had been rising and feared that Pregel would attempt to corner the market, and they urged that Eldorado be brought under government control.
 Mackenzie proposed to effect this through secret purchase of the stock.
 Howe then met with Gilbert LaBine, who agreed to sell his 1,000,303 shares at CDN$1.25 per share.
 This was a good deal for LaBine; the stock was trading at 40 cents a share at the time, but the stock only amounted to a quarter of the company's four million shares.

 Complex negotiations followed between the Americans, British and Canadians regarding patent rights, export controls, and the exchange of scientific information, but the purchase was approved when Churchill and Roosevelt met at the Second Washington Conference in June 1942.
-Over the next eighteen months, LaBine and John Proctor from the Imperial Bank of Canada criss-crossed North America buying up stock in Eldorado Gold Mines, which changed its name to the more accurate Eldorado Mining and Refining on 3 June 1943.
+Over the next eighteen months, LaBine and John Proctor from the Imperial Bank of Canada crisscrossed North America buying up stock in Eldorado Gold Mines, which changed its name to the more accurate Eldorado Mining and Refining on 3 June 1943.
 On 28 January 1944, Howe announced in the House of Commons of Canada that Eldorado had become a crown corporation, and the remaining shareholders would be reimbursed at CSN$1.35 a share.
 Many shareholders had paid considerably more, but the government insisted that this was fair price, as the final market price was CDN$1.31 per share.